 Skip the bland boxed stuffing mix and make these juicy sausage stuffing balls instead.
-They’re loaded with dried cranberries, pecans and sage for a lovely festive twist and are super easy to prep ahead of time (up to 3 days!)ย Perfect for Thanksgiving or Christmas and they make fab party bites too.
-Serve with your favorite dipping sauce (I love this herby green tahini sauce).
+They’re loaded with dried cranberries, pecans, and sage for a lovely festive twist and are super easy to prep ahead of time (up to 3 days!)
+Perfect for Thanksgiving or Christmas, and they make fab party bites.

 Cranberry pecan stuffing balls piled on a large white plate with more stuffing balls in the background.

 I love serving stuffing as little meatballs on the side of a spread.
-It means they’re already portioned out, and never run the risk of drying out after being in the oven for a long time inside a roasted chicken or turkey.
+It means they’re already portioned, and never run the risk of drying out after being in the oven for a long time inside a roasted chicken or turkey.

-I also love making these as little party snacks – load them all up on a big serving plate and serve them with cranberry sauce or spicy aioli on the side for a fun festive bite.
+I also love making these as little party snacks – load them all up on a big serving plate and serve them with cranberry sauce or spicy gochujang aioli on the side for a fun, festive bite.

 Ingredients for cranberry pecan stuffing balls laid out on a grey marble background.

 • Sausages.
-Use your favorite sausages here – ideally a good quality, free-range pork sausage.
+Use your favorite sausages or ground sausage meat here – ideally a good-quality, free-range pork sausage.

 • Dried cranberries.
 These little pops of sweetness are delicious and festive, but you could swap them for another dried fruit.
 I also like using apricots.

 • Bread.
 We’re using fresh bread here – you can either chop the slices up finely or pop them into a food processor to blitz.
 Don’t worry if there are some chunkier pieces.
-I like using sourdough, but any soft bread will do.
+I like using sourdough, but any soft bread will do (this no-knead rosemary parmesan bread is excellent)

 • Za’atar.
-I love this mix of sumac, dried oregano, sesame seeds and salt, but you could swap this out for just dried thyme or oregano if you like.
+I love this mix of sumac, dried oregano, sesame seeds, and salt, but you could swap this for dried thyme or oregano if you like.

 • Egg.
-This is key for binding the stuffing balls together, without it, they’ll be dry and fall apart.
+This is key for binding the stuffing balls; without it, they’ll be dry and fall apart.

 • Parsley.
 Flat-leaf parsley is best.
 I also love to throw in fresh sage for an extra festive twist.

-Scoop up about 1 tablespoon of the stuffing mix and roll it into a ball in your hands.
-Place on a tray and repeat with the rest of the mixture then bake until golden.
+1. Scoop up about 1 tablespoon of the stuffing mix and roll it into a ball in your hands.
+Place on a tray and repeat with the rest of the mixture.

-PREP AHEAD: You can form the stuffing balls 3 days in advance, then just bake them when you’re ready.
-These also work brilliantly in the air fryer.
+You can form the stuffing balls 3 days in advance, then pop them into the fridge and bake them when you’re ready.

 Yes!
 That’s what’s great about these.
 You can make them up to 3 days ahead of time, then just cook them when you’re ready.